iforgetware/3Dparts/MTW_Create/README.md

 footMount and spoolHolder are specific to my shelf unit that the printer sits on.
 It's pretty generic with sdjustable shelves with rails made of C-channel and 5mm rods for the surface.
 Pics to follow.
 These files should also be easy to modify for fit.

 piMount is a plate that bolts in the LCD openning.
-It hangs a raspberryPi and provides bulkhead mounts for network, usb power, and a pair of PowerPole connectors to monitor PSU voltage.
+It hangs a raspberryPi and provides bulkhead mounts for network, usb power, and a pair of PowerPole connectors to monitor PSU voltage.  ppBrace screws between the PowerPole connectors to hold them in place.